aedecano/ACORN_Variant_Calling/README.md

 ### 3. Visualization:
    - Visualize the alignment and SNPs using tools using Integrative Genomics Viewer (IGV).
    - Download IGV from https://igv.org/doc/desktop/#DownloadPage/.
+   - Example pop-up info of a selected SNP:
+ID: .
+Chr: NC_009648.1
+Position: 2,803,960
+Reference: C*
+Alternate: T
+Qual: 882.977
+Type: SNP
+Is Filtered Out: No
+Alleles:
+Alternate Alleles: T
+Variant Attributes
+QA: 1039
+AB: 0
+QR: 32
+Depth: 30
+RO: 1
+TYPE: snp
+AO: 29
+   - Explanation of each metric:

+*Basic Information*

+ID: This field is empty, indicating no specific identifier (such as a dbSNP ID) is assigned to this SNP.

+Chr: NC_009648.1 is the chromosome or contig reference name from the genome assembly.

+Position: 2,803,960 is the position on the chromosome where this SNP is located.

+Reference: C* indicates the reference allele (the allele found in the reference genome) at this position is "C".

+Alternate: T is the alternate allele observed in this SNP, meaning a "C" in the reference is replaced by "T" in the observed variant.

+Qual (Quality): 882.977 is a quality score for the variant call.
+It indicates the confidence in the variant being true; higher scores mean greater confidence.

+Type: SNP specifies that this variant is a single nucleotide polymorphism.

+Is Filtered Out: No indicates that this SNP has passed any filters applied during variant calling, suggesting it is considered a reliable call.

+*Alleles Information*

+Alternate Alleles: T is the alternate allele for this SNP.

+*Variant Attributes*

+QA (Quality of Alternate): 1039 is the sum of base quality scores for the reads supporting the alternate allele (T).
+Higher values suggest more confidence in the variant call.

+AB (Allele Balance): 0 represents the proportion of reads supporting the alternate allele relative to the total depth.
+Since it is 0, this may mean that the calculation could not be performed, or the data isn't available.

+QR (Quality of Reference): 32 is the sum of base quality scores for the reads supporting the reference allele (C).
+Lower values suggest fewer or less confident reads supporting the reference allele.

+Depth: 30 is the total read depth at this position, representing the number of reads covering the SNP site.

+RO (Reference Observations): 1 indicates the number of reads supporting the reference allele (C).

+TYPE: snp reaffirms that this variant is a single nucleotide polymorphism.

+AO (Alternate Observations): 29 is the number of reads supporting the alternate allele (T).

 ## References